LuisDio/docker-favcmd/first/basics.md

 docker attach container_name - allow you to attach back to the container

 docker run -it container_name bash - persist the container base image and log you in

+docker run image:tags - run a container from a tags version( if not specified it will run latest)

+docker run -it container_name - run container while listening to standard input(-i interactive mode, -t terminal mode) if any.